Skip to main content

 “Those things cost money,” he says.
 “Having a service that can do all that for you instead is really invaluable as a provider.
 Now, I don't really worry about that stuff.
 I just focus on patients, which is what I always wanted to do."

-Headway's provider portal — called Sigmund — allows you to easily submit and manage claims (and receive payments in just 2 weeks), plus our product offers templates to simplify the end-to-end insurance documentation process — giving you time back to focus on your patients.
+Headway's provider portal — called Sigmund — allows you to easily submit and manage claims (and receive payments in just 2 weeks), plus our EHR offers templates to simplify the end-to-end insurance documentation process — giving you time back to focus on your patients.

 3 things you don’t need before you start a private practice